BDC Hamburger Icon

 It’s difficult to find someone who captures all of these strong management attributes, which is why some businesses opt to hire an individual for each type of manager.
 Still, encourage leadership training and cross-training among your managers to help them improve in areas where they lag behind.

-How Mintzberg’s theory applies to SMBs
+How Mintzberg’s theory applies to small and midsized businesses (SMBs)

-Small and midsize businesses can use Mintzberg’s theory to define their managerial organization and inform roles and responsibilities.
+SMBs can use Mintzberg’s theory to define their managerial organization and inform roles and responsibilities.
 Since its initial publishing in the early 1970s, Mintzberg’s theory has influenced generations of companies by helping them instill better decision-making structures, increase self-awareness and build trust with employees.

 Because of their size, most small businesses should start out using an entrepreneurial organizational model.
 Since small businesses are formed when a person or professional partners have an idea for a product or service, all the decision-making should initially come from them.
 They are the ones who know how the business should operate and how to execute their ideas.

 As you scale your business, you’ll need to hire a leadership team to share in your growing number of responsibilities because, at a certain point, one or two people managing an entire workforce becomes untenable.
 Evaluate your business’s workflow to determine how and where your team members are most productive.
-From there, decide on a business structure that works best within your system and can easily be adopted by your current team.
-Then appoint people to the managerial roles your company needs.
+From there, decide on a business structure that works best within your system and can be adopted easily by your current team.
+Then, appoint people to the managerial roles your company needs.

 Initially, it may be challenging to transfer control to new team members or change established processes.
 Allow enough time to be able to honestly assess whether your organizational type, parts and roles are working.
 You can always reevaluate and adjust your managerial structure as needed.